sduran8/Project1/README.md

 2. Navigate to the Warehouse section to view a list of warehouses and their respective information.

-3. To manage the entities (toys) within a warehouse:
+3. To manage the products (toys) within a warehouse:
-   - View the existing entities and their quantities.
+   - View the existing products and their quantities.
-   - Add new entities to the warehouse, specifying the necessary details.
+   - Add new products to the warehouse, specifying the necessary details.
-   - Remove entities from the warehouse.
+   - Remove products from the warehouse.
-   - Update the quantity of existing entities.
+   - Update the quantity of existing products.

-4. Ensure that the maximum capacity of each warehouse is not exceeded when adding or updating entities.
+4. Ensure that the maximum capacity of each warehouse is not exceeded when adding or updating products.

 5. Utilize the user-friendly interface to efficiently manage the company's toy inventory across different warehouses.